-The separate financial statements are presented in Philippine Peso (Peso), the Company's functional and presentation currency.
-Functional currency is the currency of the primary economic environment in which the Company operates.
-All values are rounded to the nearest Peso, unless otherwise indicated.
+The interim consolidated financial statements are presented in Philippine Peso, the Group's functional and presentation currency.
+Functional currency is the currency of the primary economic environment in which the Group operates.
+All values are stated in absolute amounts, unless otherwise indicated.

-The separate financial statements of the Company have been prepared on a historical cost basis, except for investments in money market fund and investment properties, which are carried at fair value, and retirement liability, which is carried at the present value of the defined benefit obligation.
-Historical cost is generally based on the fair value of the consideration given in exchange for an asset or fair value of consideration received in exchange for incurring liability.
+The interim consolidated financial statements of the Group have been prepared on a historical cost basis, except for fair value through profit or loss (FVPL) and investment properties that are carried at fair values and net retirement liability which is carried at the present value of the defined benefit obligation at the end of the reporting period.
+Historical cost is generally based on the fair value of the consideration given in exchange for assets and fair value consideration received in exchange for incurring liability.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either:
+The fair value measurement is based on the presumption that the transaction to sell the asset or transfer or the liability takes place either: